-What is SGPT (ALT)
+What is SGPT Test (ALT)

 Medical professionals often use SGPT levels as a marker to assess liver health and detect liver damage or disease.
 Elevated SGPT levels in blood tests may indicate various liver conditions, such as hepatitis, liver inflammation, fatty liver disease, drug-induced liver injury, or other liver-related disorders.
 However, it’s essential to note that SGPT levels alone cannot diagnose a specific condition; additional tests and evaluations are necessary to determine the underlying cause of elevated SGPT levels and plan appropriate treatment.

-Is This Have Other Name:
+Does This Have Other Name:

 The SGPT test has another name, which is the “Alanine Aminotransferase (ALT) test.”
 SGPT stands for Serum Glutamic Pyruvic Transaminase, and ALT is the enzyme measured in this test.
 The test is used to assess liver health and function by measuring the level of ALT in the blood.
 Elevated ALT levels can indicate liver damage or disease, and the test is commonly used to diagnose conditions such as hepatitis, liver cirrhosis, and other liver disorders.